Postage stamps and postal history of Morocco: After independence

 In 1955, the kingdom of Morocco regained independence and postal autonomy.
 Tangier was reintegrated into the Moroccan state.

-From 1956 to 1957, stamps were issued in franc and Spanish peseta for the southern zone and northern zone, respectively.
+From 1956 to 1957, stamps were issued in francs and Spanish pesetas for the southern zone and northern zone, respectively.
 The franc was used throughout Morocco from 1958 and the first stamps for the entire country were the issue for the World Fair in Brussels.

 After the Ifni War in 1958, Cape Juby was re-incorporated into the Moroccan state.
 The Moroccan postal service was extended in 1969 to the former Spanish Ifni and 1975 to the northern half of Western Sahara.
 Since 1979, the Moroccan Post has operated in the entire Western Sahara within the Moroccan Walls.

 Stamps marked Western Sahara

 Stamps marked República Saharaui (Saharan Republic), Sahara Occidental (Western Sahara) or Sahara Occ.
 R.A.S.D. relate to the disputed region of Western Sahara occupied by Morocco.
 The Moroccan post office, in a Universal Postal Union circular, has stated that they do not regard these stamps as legitimate.
-However, the Moroccan post office have themselves issues stamps celebrating Moroccan sovereignty over the region.
+However, the Moroccan post office have themselves issued stamps celebrating Moroccan sovereignty over the region.